Hancock Whitney Corp Invests $200,000 in Enbridge Inc. (NYSE:ENB)

 Hancock Whitney Corp purchased a new position in shares of Enbridge Inc. (NYSE:ENB) (TSE:ENB) in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
 The firm purchased 4,995 shares of the pipeline company’s stock, valued at approximately $200,000.

-Other hedge funds also recently modified their holdings of the company.
-Tortoise Capital Advisors L.L.C. boosted its holdings in Enbridge by 698.3% in the 1st quarter.
-Tortoise Capital Advisors L.L.C. now owns 6,883,067 shares of the pipeline company’s stock worth $250,544,000 after buying an additional 6,020,824 shares during the period.
-Blackstone Group Inc. boosted its holdings in shares of Enbridge by 34.0% in the first quarter.
-Blackstone Group Inc. now owns 18,504,385 shares of the pipeline company’s stock worth $673,560,000 after acquiring an additional 4,691,642 shares during the period.
-Russell Investments Group Ltd. grew its position in shares of Enbridge by 229.4% in the first quarter.
-Russell Investments Group Ltd. now owns 3,592,086 shares of the pipeline company’s stock valued at $130,819,000 after purchasing an additional 2,501,742 shares in the last quarter.
-Mn Services Vermogensbeheer B.V. bought a new stake in shares of Enbridge during the 2nd quarter valued at $50,197,000.
-Finally, Clearbridge Investments LLC raised its stake in shares of Enbridge by 15.0% during the 1st quarter.
-Clearbridge Investments LLC now owns 9,840,933 shares of the pipeline company’s stock valued at $358,210,000 after purchasing an additional 1,282,585 shares during the period.
+Several other hedge funds also recently modified their holdings of ENB.
+Tortoise Capital Advisors L.L.C. increased its stake in shares of Enbridge by 698.3% during the 1st quarter.
+Tortoise Capital Advisors L.L.C. now owns 6,883,067 shares of the pipeline company’s stock worth $250,544,000 after purchasing an additional 6,020,824 shares during the last quarter.
+Blackstone Group Inc. raised its holdings in Enbridge by 34.0% during the 1st quarter.
+Blackstone Group Inc. now owns 18,504,385 shares of the pipeline company’s stock valued at $673,560,000 after acquiring an additional 4,691,642 shares during the period.
+Russell Investments Group Ltd. lifted its position in shares of Enbridge by 229.4% during the first quarter.
+Russell Investments Group Ltd. now owns 3,592,086 shares of the pipeline company’s stock worth $130,819,000 after acquiring an additional 2,501,742 shares in the last quarter.
+Mn Services Vermogensbeheer B.V. purchased a new stake in shares of Enbridge during the second quarter worth $50,197,000.
+Finally, Clearbridge Investments LLC boosted its holdings in shares of Enbridge by 15.0% in the first quarter.
+Clearbridge Investments LLC now owns 9,840,933 shares of the pipeline company’s stock worth $358,210,000 after acquiring an additional 1,282,585 shares during the period.
 Institutional investors own 48.05% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
-Shareholders of record on Friday, August 13th were issued a $0.6645 dividend.
-This represents a $2.66 annualized dividend and a yield of 6.68%.
-The ex-dividend date was Thursday, August 12th.
-Enbridge’s dividend payout ratio (DPR) is currently 147.51%.

 A number of analysts recently issued reports on ENB shares.
-Argus boosted their price objective on Enbridge from $40.00 to $43.00 and gave the company a “buy” rating in a research note on Tuesday, May 25th.
-Royal Bank of Canada boosted their price objective on Enbridge from C$56.00 to C$57.00 and gave the company an “outperform” rating in a research note on Wednesday, September 8th.
-Tudor Pickering reiterated a “buy” rating and set a C$52.00 price objective on shares of Enbridge in a research note on Friday, June 11th.
-Barclays lowered Enbridge from an “overweight” rating to an “equal weight” rating and set a $50.00 price objective on the stock. in a research note on Tuesday, July 20th.
-Finally, Credit Suisse Group upgraded Enbridge from a “neutral” rating to an “outperform” rating and boosted their price objective for the company from $52.00 to $55.00 in a research note on Thursday, June 17th.
+TD Securities boosted their price objective on Enbridge from C$54.00 to C$55.00 and gave the company a “buy” rating in a research note on Wednesday, September 8th.
+Scotiabank boosted their price objective on Enbridge from C$54.00 to C$55.00 and gave the company an “outperform” rating in a research note on Thursday, July 8th.
+Zacks Investment Research lowered Enbridge from a “buy” rating to a “hold” rating and set a $42.00 price objective on the stock. in a research note on Monday, June 14th.
+Credit Suisse Group upgraded Enbridge from a “neutral” rating to an “outperform” rating and boosted their price objective for the company from $52.00 to $55.00 in a research note on Thursday, June 17th.
+Finally, Wells Fargo & Company boosted their price objective on Enbridge from $51.00 to $53.00 and gave the company an “overweight” rating in a research note on Thursday, June 24th.
 Three equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
 According to MarketBeat, the stock presently has an average rating of “Buy” and an average price target of $51.92.

+Enbridge (NYSE:ENB) (TSE:ENB) last issued its earnings results on Thursday, July 29th.
+The pipeline company reported $0.67 earnings per share for the quarter, beating the consensus estimate of $0.56 by $0.11.
+The company had revenue of $8.91 billion during the quarter, compared to analysts’ expectations of $9 billion.
+Enbridge had a return on equity of 9.24% and a net margin of 14.99%.
+During the same period in the prior year, the business posted $0.56 EPS.
+As a group, analysts predict that Enbridge Inc. will post 2.23 earnings per share for the current fiscal year.

+The business also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
+Investors of record on Friday, August 13th were issued a dividend of $0.6645 per share.
+This represents a $2.66 annualized dividend and a yield of 6.68%.
+The ex-dividend date of this dividend was Thursday, August 12th.
+Enbridge’s dividend payout ratio is presently 147.51%.

 Enbridge Company Profile